 Language courses beyond the first year also count toward the seven; a language course at the 107/108 level or above counts toward the seven and satisfies one of four distribution requirements.
 Students majoring in Chemical and Biological Engineering are required to fulfill one distribution area with a course in Ethical Thought and Moral Values (EM).

 Undergraduates at Princeton are expected to develop the ability to write clearly and persuasively.
-Toward this end, all students, without exception, must fulfill the University writing requirement by taking a writing seminar in the freshman year.
+Toward this end, all students, without exception, must fulfill the University writing requirement by taking a multidisciplinary writing seminar in the first year.
 Writing seminars have a common goal--for students, through practice and guidance, to master essential strategies and techniques of college-level inquiry and argument.
 In addition to writing frequently and completing several major assignments of increasing complexity, students receive intensive instruction in academic writing, submit drafts for review, and participate in one-on-one conferences with the instructor.
 While writing seminars focus on the skills necessary for effective critical reading and writing, they differ in the topics and texts assigned.
-Students select their seminar based on their interests.
+Students request their seminar based on their interests and schedule; they may drop their assigned seminar only in exceptional circumstances and with the approval of their Dean or Director of Studies as well as the Director of the Princeton Writing Program.

 Proficiency in a foreign language is required for graduation under the A.B. program.
 Many undergraduates satisfy the foreign language requirement by demonstrating proficiency when they enter the University; proficiency is demonstrated by documenting the results of AP tests or SAT Subject Tests, or by taking placement tests administered by academic departments at Princeton.
 Those tests can also determine whether a student is eligible to elect advanced courses (200 and 300 level).
 See the individual department entries for further information.

 Foreign language study is required through successful completion on a graded basis of courses normally numbered 107 (or 108) in a language taken at Princeton, or through demonstration of an equivalent level of competence (for instance, by completing an upper-level course that has been determined to require foreign language proficiency at or above the 107 level as a prerequisite).
 When an undergraduate begins a language at Princeton, three or four terms of study will usually be necessary.
 If continuing a language begun elsewhere, the student is placed at an appropriate level.
-At the end of any term beyond the first, a student may take a departmentally administered test and may thereby fulfill the language requirement.
 All A.B. candidates should begin meeting this requirement as soon as possible because students are expected to develop proficiency in a foreign language by the end of junior year.
 Students with questions about particular courses and their relationship to the language requirement should speak with their residential college dean or director of studies.

 Foreign language competence is usually necessary for any student who proposes to earn graduate degrees in arts and sciences.
 Certain professional schools also expect applicants to have ability in one or more foreign languages.
 There are also increasing opportunities to study a language in a country in which it is spoken through term-time and summer study abroad programs.
 For these reasons, each student should anticipate language needs and plan a program of study accordingly.
 Many descriptions of departmental programs of study make reference to the languages appropriate for graduate study in that field.